chhartmann/RoboProg/README.md

 # How to debug with qemu:
-* Build full image for qemu: ctrl*P task run build qemu image
+* Build full image for qemu: ctrl*P task build and run qemu image
-* Set breakpoint
-* Run qemu: ctrl+P task run qemu - wait for gdb
-* Start debugger: F5
+* Now you can watch the log messages and start debugging

 # TODO